alexanderghose/mongoose-continue/w01/d1/git-intro-workflow.md

 You should see that your local copy has 2 remote connections to a remote location called <strong>origin</strong>.
 This is good.
 This is the way.

 ### Basic Workflow Pt.
-2: Saving local work to the remote.
+2: Synchronize first before saving.

 Now, go ahead and make some changes (add some files, modify some files, or delete some files inside this folder).
-Now let's save our work using 3 git commands in sequence: <strong>add, commit, and push.</strong>
+Now let's save our work using 3 git commands in sequence: <strong>add, commit, and push.</strong> But wait...

+- what if other people have modified the remote copy?
+- What if all my local files are out of date?
+- Am i going to be destroying other people's work if i save?

 #### NOTE: Pull before Pushing!

-Before you push things, you want to make sure your local copy is synchronized with the remote copy.
+Those questions were rhetorical.
+Yes, before you push things, you want to make sure your local copy is synchronized with the remote copy.
 After all, since the time that you've cloned it, other people may have made changes or edits to the repository.

 Before you push your work, you will want to ```pull``` to download any work that other people have done by typing: